Department of Geography & GIS

 Fax: (970) 351-2890

-A native of the Bay Area, Dr. Klein earned his B.A. in Environmental Planning at the University of California, Santa Cruz (fiat slug!).
-After college, he served a several-years’ sentence working for banks in downtown San Francisco.
-Travel to rural Jamaica and Appalachia convinced him of the value of exploring environmental geography in graduate school.
+A native of San Francisco, Dr. Klein earned his B.A. in Environmental Planning at the University of California, Santa Cruz (fiat slug!).
+After college, he served a several-years’ sentence working for banks in downtown SF.
+Travel to rural Jamaica and Appalachia reawakened his interest in environmental geography.
 He got his M.A. from UCLA, specializing in soils geography, where his experiences as a TA convinced him to pursue the doctorate.
 His Ph.D. is from the University of Colorado, Boulder, with a focus in geography education.

 Since coming to UNC in 1997, Dr. Klein’s research has primarily been in instructional materials design and the internationalization of geography teaching and learning.
-He also consults with local school districts and publishers on a variety of geography materials projects.
-A recent one was writing spatial-thinking activities for Pearson Education’s online interactive-map ancillary for their introductory human geography texts.
+He has also consulted with local school districts and publishers on a variety of geography educational materials projects.
 Secondary interests include the intersection of cultural and political geographies, particularly contemporary issues related to place identity.

-Presently, Dr. Klein is co-director of the Association of American Geographers’ Center for Global Geography Education (CGGE).
+Since 2007, Dr. Klein has been co-director of the Association of American Geographers’ Center for Global Geography Education (CGGE).
 This NSF-funded project comprises six modules, designed so that undergraduates or advanced secondary students in different countries can engage in online collaborative activities, contrasting their local experiences with different global issues.
 See the CGGE website here.
-Since 2007, the CGGE project team has held workshops for geography instructors in Chile, Singapore, India and Japan.
-Students in Dr. Klein’s Geography of Europe (GEOG 340) course participate regularly in online collaborations with undergraduates in Ireland and other countries.
+Students in the Geography of Europe (GEOG 340) course engage in online collaborations with college students in Europe.
+Currently Dr. Klein is participating in the Geo-Capabilities project, an international teacher professional development initiative led by the European Association of Geographers.

 (Picture below: Jade and Willie, Red Feather Lakes, January 2014)